s1mplexy/common-mail-providers/README.md

 # List of Freemail Providers

-This repository provides a list of email providers in csv format.
+This repository provides a list of common email providers in csv format.

 ## CSV file
 Check [provider-domains.csv](provider-domains.csv).